joelczk/blog/_posts/2021-08-01-android-configuration.md

 tags: Tutorial
 excerpt_separator: <!--more-->
 ---
-Ever since the changes to the trusted certificate authority to Android Nougat, android applications that target API level 24 and above no longer trust user or admin-added CAs for secure connections.
-This has brought a lot of headaches for many of us doing mobile pentesting as we are now unable to decrypt the SSL/TLS traffic and intercept the HTTPS requests using Burp suite by just downloading the CA certificate.
+Ever since the changes to the trusted certificate authority to Android Nougat, android applications that target API level 24 and above no longer trust user or admin-added CAs for secure connections. <!--more-->This has brought a lot of headaches for many of us doing mobile pentesting as we are now unable to decrypt the SSL/TLS traffic and intercept the HTTPS requests using Burp suite by just downloading the CA certificate.

 To go round this, there are essentially 2 ways we can do it:
 1. Modify the APK file and recompile the APK file to allow proxy connections